ethanhaines/NEST/README.md

 ### Image Acquisition and Curation

 Images were captured with a Keyence VHX-7000 microscope at 1000x magnification.
 Whole-slide images are too large and noisy for direct comparison, so `crop_from_slide.py` provides an interactive cropper for manually selecting individual grains.
+META's Segment Anyting Model (SAM) was considered but not implemented due to inaccuracy and computational complexity.

 The cropper supports: